Eugene91/Qubit-Maximum-Likelihood-Tomography/.ipynb_checkpoints/README-checkpoint.md

 File mLink.py contains implementation of maximum likelihood algorithm for N dimensional quantum system with function maxlink that returns reconstructed density matrix for a set of observed probabilities F of given set of projectors.
+File barPlot.py contains function plotDM that plots the real and imaginary parts of density matrix.

 ## Requirements